-Bonnie lives in Charlotte, NC, taught her 5 children, and teaches in a Humanities High School Tutorial and Middle School weekly classes.
-What her students know about her: love of reading, poetry, art, music, and letter writing.
-They come to know her favorite authors and artists.
-For The Children’s Sake by Susan Macaulay was the first book she read 24 years ago to start the journey of homeschooling.
-Charlotte Mason has been a mentor every step of the way.
+Bonnie lives in Charlotte, North Carolina.
+She taught her own five children, and now teaches in a Humanities High School Tutorial and in Middle School weekly classes.
+Her students know she has a love of reading, poetry, art, music, and letter writing, and they come to know her favorite authors and artists.
+For The Children’s Sake by Susan Macaulay was the first book she read 24 years ago to start the journey of homeschooling, and Charlotte Mason has been a mentor every step of the way.
 Raising the next generation to be Culture Carers is one of her passions.
 Bonnie can attest that Charlotte Mason’s principles and methods work.

-LeAnn lives in a little cottage on a quiet country lane just outside the capitol of South Carolina with her wonderful husband and children, ages 7 to 16.
+LeAnn lives in a little cottage on a quiet country lane just outside the capital of South Carolina with her husband and children, ages 7 to 16.
 She is the COO of Burkholder Management, LLC, though her favorite position is that of educational mentor/facilitator to her own children and the CM Community Group that meets in greater Columbia area.
-LeAnn first discovered the writings of Charlotte Mason 11 years ago, after a challenge from a friend.
+LeAnn first discovered the writings of Charlotte Mason 12 years ago, after a challenge from a friend.
 Since that day, Mason's philosophy of education has breathed life into her personal life and overflowed into the lives of her children, homeschool group and surrounding community.
 LeAnn hopes to share her passion for learning with you and inspire you on your own journey.

 Liz is mother of six, grandmother of 10, and has been homeschooling over 30 years.
 With her daughter Emily, she operates the Living Books Library, lending books to 50 families in her southwest Virginia area, and encouraging other homeschool librarians around the world.
 Devoted to teaching and supporting Mason educators, she co-hosts A Delectable Education podcast with Emily Kiser and Nicole Williams.

-Sara a native of New Mexico, now lives in North Carolina with her wonderful husband and six boys, ranging from teens to toddlers.
-Their 100+ year old home and huge trees provide great fodder for the imaginations of their children, as well as great specimens for nature study.
-Sara loves singing, playing music with her family and teaching geography and composition in a learning community.
+Sara, a native of New Mexico, now lives in North Carolina with her wonderful husband and six boys.
+Their 100+ year old home and huge trees provide great fodder for the imaginations of their young children, as well as great specimens for nature study.
+She loves singing, playing music with her family and teaching music and geography in a learning community.
 Her current favorite pursuit is learning Greek along with her boys.
 Home education is a passion and a pleasure as she strives to teach her children to be life-long learners.

-Kathryn first encountered Charlotte Mason’s philosophy at the humble age of 2 or 3 when her mother, Kerri, first discovered Mason.
+Kathryn first encountered Charlotte Mason’s philosophy at the humble age of 2 or 3 when her mother, Kerri, discovered Mason.
 After twelve formal years of picture studies, nature walks, narrations, living books, and more, she graduated high school in 2015.
 In the 2015-2016 school year, Kathryn studied Mandarin Chinese as an international student in China.
-In the fall of 2016 she matriculated at Bethlehem College and Seminary in Minneapolis, MN, where she is pursuing a degree in the History of Ideas/Cross-Cultural Missions.
-Interests of hers include: music, hiking, living books, bread baking, and card games.
+In the fall of 2016 she matriculated at Bethlehem College and Seminary in Minneapolis, MN, and is planning on majoring in English and Counseling.
+Her interests include: music, hiking, living books, bread baking, and card games.

-Just like so many others, Kerri was introduced to the life-giving principles of Charlotte Mason through the reading of For the Children’s Sake.
-She and her husband, Scott, along with their five children (ages nine to nineteen) are growing in their ability to live out these principles on their direct-to-consumer farm in Franklin County, NC.
-Besides being involved with the Charlotte Mason Institute in various capacities and leading a monthly CM study group for moms in North Raleigh, she and the kids regularly enjoy rescuing used, living books wherever they can be found for the purpose of finding new loving homes for them.
+Just like so many others, Kerri Forney was introduced to the life-giving principles of Charlotte Mason through the reading of Susan Schaeffer Macaulay’s For the Children’s Sake.
+She and her husband, Scott, along with their five children (ages ten to twenty) are growing in their ability to live out these principles in Franklin County, NC.
+Besides being involved with the Charlotte Mason Institute in various capacities and leading a monthly CM study group for parents in North Raleigh, she and some of the kids regularly enjoy rescuing used, living books wherever they can be found for the purpose of finding new homes for them.

 Nancy lives in a little town on the prairie called Windom, Minnesota.
 She and her husband Kent have home-educated their six children for over 20 years using the principles and practices of Charlotte Mason.
 Nancy has helped build a thriving educational community in southwest Minnesota that continues to learn and grow.
 She administrates the Parents’ Midwest Educational Union (PMEU), a parents’ book discussion group; Truth, Beauty, Goodness (TBG), a student learning cooperative; the teacher-training Awakening sessions; and the Living Education Retreat, now in its 12th year of sharing and spreading the ideas of Charlotte Mason.
 Speaking, consulting, and mentoring are three of her favorite things to do.
 A trip with Kent and dear friends to Ambleside, England in 2014 forever changed her understanding of Mason’s teacher training and deepened her love for Mason’s relational philosophy.
 She currently writes at her CM-inspired blog, Sage Parnassus.
 Her newest project, Living Education Lessons, is an online mentoring community.
 She enjoys family, 'bright eyes', flower gardening, collecting vintage honeypots, exploring the flora and fauna of new places, and of course...books.
 You can contact her at firstname.lastname@example.org.

-Emily lives and works with her husband and two small sons on an Organic farm in the southwestern Virginia mountains.
-For the past eleven years she has operated a private lending library for homeschooling families full of living books.
+Emily lives with her husband and three young children in the southwestern Virginia mountains.
+For the past eleven years she has operated a private lending library for local families full of living books.
 In that capacity she became acquainted with the teaching methods of Charlotte Mason and has devoted herself to learning as much as possible about the philosophy and practice of that great educational pioneer.
 It has been her great delight to help families implement the Charlotte Mason model of education locally through the Living Books Library, regionally by teaching seminars, and beyond with her Picture Study Portfolios and A Delectable Education Podcast.
 A perpetual student herself, Emily can imagine no greater joy than to share in the educational journey of her own children as they enjoy the feast of ideas and build relationships in as many directions as possible under the ultimate guidance of the Holy Spirit–the Supreme Educator of Mankind.

-Marcia and her husband Steve live in central Illinois on a little farmstead.
+Marcia and her husband Steve, live in central Illinois on a little farmstead.
 She has been homeschooling her six children from the beginning.
 Each year adds another layer of understanding and implementation to her Charlotte Mason approach of learning and living.
-This past May they graduated their first student.
-The Mattern family has been involved with a Charlotte Mason learning community with four other families in Peoria called Sursum Corda.
+In May 2017 they graduated their first student.
+The Mattern family has been involved with a Charlotte Mason learning community with other families in Peoria called Sursum Corda.
 Marcia facilitates a Math games group and a Natural History Club for local CM families.
 Marcia keeps busy in her free time by tending bees, working as a doula, organizing an Atrium for Catechesis of the Good Shepherd and searching for the best book to read.

 Art and his wife have been home educating their three children for more than a decade.
 Over this time, Art has been studying Charlotte Mason's writings and attempting to apply her living ideas to his family's homeschool.
 In this course of time Art has written several essays about Charlotte Mason's theology and philosophy which have been published in the two volumes of Essays on the Life and Work of Charlotte Mason, published by Riverbend Press.
 Art also blogs regularly about Mason's theory of education at CharlotteMasonPoetry.org.
 Art walks in Mason’s theological tradition as a member of an Anglican church near Detroit, Michigan.
 Outside of the home, Art leads product engineering for a Chicago-based software company.